AndrewjSage/andrewjsage.github.io/LUStatistics.md

 * One additional MATH course at 400 or 500 level
 * Senior Experience

-## Requirements for Statistics and Data Science Minor (6 courses)
+## Requirements for Statistics and Data Science Minor

-The statistics and data science minor requires six courses.
+The statistics and data science minor requires 6 courses.
 At most three may count for any one other major or minor.

 #### Required courses
 * Data-Scientific Programming (CMSC/STAT 205)